deeprest/sagaGitlabMirror/Design.md

   * is upgrading my wireless data plan
   * is not buying that timeshare in Florida
   * is not robbing that waffle house
+* STUPID/LAZY/CRAZY.
+The game starts out with positive encouragement, and increasingly gets negative until it's throwing negative gremlin thoughts at you.
+  * "you'll do fine!" ("pfft" says a bystander)
+  * "I'm sure you'll be the greatest hero we've ever seen"
+  * "You're not that bad."
+  * "I've seen worse."
+  * Too bad you blew up the supplies...
+  * Not the most graceful hero I've seen.
+  * The real heroes must have been busy saving someone else.
+  * Eventually:
+  * "why do you even bother"
+  * you're never going to finish.
+  * you're a loser. just admit it.
+  * Why try so hard?
+You're going to quit this just like everything else you start.

 ## GDC Hitchhiker's Guide to Rapid prototypes
 Minimum Viable product.